Ads keep this website free for you.

 CERB/CRB/CRCB/CRSB Payments and the GIS Exemption

-It appears that a senior receiving GIS, who would have had up to a $10,000 exemption in 2020 for employment and self-employment earnings, but who instead received only CERB, CRB, CRCB, CRSB or CESB, will lose their exemption, because these earnings are not classified as employment or self-employment earnings.
-If we hear anything to the contrary, we'll revise this article.
+A senior receiving GIS, who would have had up to a $10,000 exemption for employment and self-employment earnings, but who instead received only CERB, CRB, CRCB, CRSB or CESB, would have lost their exemption, because these earnings were classified as "Other income" and reported on line 13000, not classified as employment or self-employment earnings.

-Employees who had their wages subsidized by the Canada Emergency Wage Subsidy (CEWS) will not be affected, as it was the employer receiving the subsidy, not the employee.
+Employees who had their wages subsidized by the Canada Emergency Wage Subsidy (CEWS) were not affected, as it was the employer receiving the subsidy, not the employee.

 GIS Eligibility Based on Income